pepstock-org/Charba-Wiki/docs/extensions/DataLabels.md

 });
 ```

 The [listeners element](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/datalabels/Listeners.html) allows to register callbacks to be notified when an event is detected on a specific label.
-This option is an object where the property is the type of the event to listen and the value is a callback with a unique [context argument](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/datalabels/DataLabelsContext.html).
+This option is an object where the property is the type of the event to listen and the value is a callback with the [context](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/datalabels/DataLabelsContext.html) and [event](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/events/ChartEventContext.html) arguments.

 The [context](https://pepstock-org.github.io/Charba/4.1/org/pepstock/charba/client/datalabels/DataLabelsContext.html) contains the same information as for other callbacks, can be modified (e.g. add new options, by `context.setOptions` method) and thus, if the callback explicitly returns `true`, the label is updated with the new context and the chart re-rendered.
 This allows to implement visual interactions with labels such as highlight, selection, etc.